DC Presidents: Venue

+DC Presidents home games take place at Horden & Peterlee Rugby Club, Eden Lane, Peterlee.

 Home games have various kick off times which are advertised via their Facebook, Instagram and Twitter pages and entry is free.

 Training sessions are held on Sundays throughout the year starting at 13-00 till 16-00.

 Support

 The club's mascot 'Uncle Sam' is a regular fixture at the club's games and 2013 saw the formation of the club's cheerleading squad the “Liberty Belles”, who made their debut at the Edinburgh Wolves game.